bradfa/clfs-embedded-pregithub/BOOK/INSTALL.md

 ```

 To actually convert the Docbook XML source into rendered form, which will be
-located at ../render by default (override with BASEDIR=), execute:
+located at ../render by default (override with RENDERDIR=), execute:

 * To XHTML: `make`
 * To single file XHTML (nochunks): `make nochunks`